mblwhoi/drupal_faceted_search/README.txt

 6b.
 If you have enabled the Content Type Facet module, click the Content Type
     Facet tab and check the content types you'd like to use in faceted searches.

+6c.
+If you have enabled the Author Facet module, click the Author Facet tab and
+    check the roles you'd like to exclude from faceted searches.

 7. Click the Settings tab and assign weights and maximum number of categories to each facet.
 These options apply to the Current search and Guided search